AbramsGroup/HTPolyNet/_sources/install.rst.txt

 Notes
 -----

-If you prefer to use more recent versions of AmberTools, Gromacs, or OpenBabel than your system currently provides, you can compile the latest versions from source.
-It is recommended that you deactivate any conda environment before executing any of these compilations.
+If you prefer to use more recent versions of AmberTools, Gromacs, or OpenBabel than your system currently provides, you can compile the latest versions from source.  **It is recommended that you deactivate any conda environment before performing any of these compilations.**

 Compilation of AmberTools
 #########################

-You can compile AmberTools from source if you like.
-It will require ``csh``, ``flex``, and ``bison``:
+Compilation of AmberTools requires ``csh``, ``flex``, and ``bison``:

 .. code-block:: console